Evaluating Your Agricultural Insurance

 Why farmers need to evaluate agricultural insurance before winter hits

-The days are getting colder and Daylight Saving Time has already turned our clocks back an hour.
-There’s no denying the inevitable: Winter is near.
+The days are getting colder and there’s no denying the inevitable: Winter is near.

 For many farmers in California, Oregon, Nevada and Washington, the turn of the season doesn’t mean work slows down.
 Rather, it means their responsibilities shift.
 Farmers’ focus will turn from row crops and harvesting to office work and preparations for springtime planting.
 If you’re a farmer beginning to turn your attention to your wintertime small farm management tasks, don’t forget to add an insurance review to your to-do list.
 Agricultural insurance can protect the investment you care and work so hard for.